Canon 1200D vs 600D

 - More modern: Reflects 3 years of technical progress since the 600D launch.

-Reasons to prefer the Canon EOS 600D:
+Advantages of the Canon EOS 600D:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (3.7 vs 3 flaps/sec) to capture the decisive moment.